-The AAA charges modest and streamlined administrative fees and arbitrator compensation for cases administered pursuant to these Rules, as described in the Administrative and Arbitrator Compensation Fees section at the end of these Rules.
+The AAA charges modest administrative fees and arbitrator compensation for cases administered pursuant to these Rules, as described in the fees section at the end of these Rules.
+Both the AAA fees and the arbitrator fees contemplate primarily proceedings on documents; however there are provisions for in-person hearings, at additional costs.